ahsantushar12/airline-satisfaction-prediction/README.md

 ## 📌 Authors

-This project was completed as part of a university Machine Learning course.
+This project was completed as part of the Strategic Capstone Project in my MSBA program.